 DeWitt delivers the stately Academia Night Chronograph (Ref.
-AC.6005.53.M255) automatic watch.
-Delivered in a massive rose gold body of three different varieties that are inspired by long-gone days of Golden Age that preceded the Great Depression of the 1930s, the timepiece’s main point of attraction is its very unusual gear-shaped bezel that is matched by similarly styled case sides.
-Although to some the look of the device may look a bit too extreme, I am sure that it will find its share of customers even despite its obscenely high MSRP.
+AC.6005.53.M255) in a massive 18-karat rose gold body of three different varieties that are inspired by long-gone days of the Golden Age that preceded the Great Depression of the 1930s.
+The collection’s main point of attraction is the unusual gear-shaped bezel that is matched by similarly styled sides of the massive case.
+Although to some the device may look a bit too extreme, it will find its share of customers even despite its obscenely high MSRP.

 Being in fact a spin-off of the wonderful Academia Chronograph Sequentiel series (pictured below,) the new Academia Night features that winning matte-black-and-polished-gold combination of textures and colors with its well-balanced dial giving you a high level of night-time legibility and its intelligent-looking 43mm case crafted of white and/or rose gold serving as an almost perfect frame for it.

 Catering to the needs of the nocturnal part of the population, the Academia Night Chronograph makes its point with the help of its dial that is coated with Superluminova in white and, you won’t believe it, dark grey, nearly-black colors.

 Combined, these two strontium-aluminate-based photoluminescent compounds printed on the minute track and the minute and seconds counters make for perfect night-time readability.
 They look fairly flashy, too.

-Since the Academia Night offers a not very common bi-compax dial layout, it comes with only one chronograph sub-dial (at 3 o’clock) and is capable of measuring time intervals no longer that 29 minutes and 59 seconds, which is absolutely okay, since you will probably only use the feature once or twice.
+Since the Academia Night offers an uncommon bi-compax dial layout, it comes with only one chronograph sub-dial (at 3 o’clock) and is capable of measuring time intervals no longer than 29 minutes and 59 seconds, which is absolutely okay, since you will probably only use the feature once or twice.

 The peculiarly looking sub-dial at 9 o’clock is, in fact, the signature sequential seconds counter.

 The collection is currently available only in two versions.

 One, with a rubber wrist-strap with gold folding clasps, features a two-tone white-and-rose-gold case with black rubber inserts.

-The second, coming with an alligator strap, is made entirely of 18-carat rose gold.
+The second, coming with an alligator strap is made entirely of 18-karat rose gold.

 Inside the case is hidden an automatic self-winding movement with 48 hours of power reserve.